prisma/specs/errors/Readme.md

 | System that uses SDK | →   | Prisma SDK | →   | Binaries | →   | Data source |
 | -------------------- | --- | ---------- | --- | -------- | --- | ----------- |

+Note: This spec is primarily targeted at users who would build tools using the Prisma SDK.
+The spec also targets users of those tools.

 # Error Causes and Handling Strategies